jundalisay/superblist/content/en/superphysics/principles/chapter-10.md

 <!--  Socratic Dialectics and Hume's Science of Man -->

 Since science has been around since the 19th century, it would be naive to think that it will upgrade itself to include human feelings immediately.
-That's why we suggest a transitional science called Superphysics to represent 6-sense Dialectics of Socrates or David Hume's Science of Man, until science lowers its ego and add feelings back onto itself.
+That's why we suggest Superphysics to be a transitional science to represent 6-sense Dialectics of Socrates or David Hume's Science of Man.
+This is until science lowers its ego and adds feelings back onto itself.

 <!-- Unlike Science that requires 100% replicability, Superphysics only needs 51+% replicability since every mind and wave-pattern is different.  -->

-Because it relies on all six senses, Socrates calls Dialectics more laborious than the sciences.
-This explains why it was rarely developed.
+Dialectics relies all six senses.
+This is why Socrates called it more laborious than the sciences causing it to be rarely developed.

 An alternative cancer cure that works for Mr. X might not work for Mr. Y, making it unacceptable to 'scientific' modern medicine which throws away such useful cures.
 Superphysics solves this by finding out the pattern of differences between Mr. X and Y so that that the cure can work for all Mr. X-types.
 It then finds the cures that fit Y-types, Z-types, etc. This method is unthinkable in science because the ego wants to think of itself as unique and does not want itself to be classified or branded